tcheukueppoo/maat/docs/gc.md

 }
 ```

-From the Lua programming language perspective, a major collection is said to be
+In the Lua programming language, it's stated that a major collection is said to
-a good collection if it has freed at least half of the memory that has grown;
+be a good collection if it has freed at least half of the memory that has grown
-otherwise it's bad.
-It is also stated that a bad collection arises when a
+since the last major collection; otherwise it's bad.
+It's also stated that a bad
-running program is building an immensely big data structure, the build
+major collection arises when a running program is building an immensely big
-allocations lots of memory but yields very little garbage and at this time minor
+data structure, the build allocats lots of memory but yields very little garbage
-collections are a waste as they will be called repeatedly to free very little
+and at this time minor collections are a waste as they will be called
-memory.
-These minor collections are unavoidable until they trigger a major
+repeatedly to free very little or no memory.
+These minor collections are
-collection which in most of the cases is potentially a bad collection.
-When this
+unavoidable until they trigger a major collection which in most of the cases is
-bad collection is detected, the collector decides to switch to the incremental
+potentially a bad collection.
+When this bad collection is detected, the
-mode until further collections become good.

-While in incremental mode, the collector must decides whether to stay in that
-mode or switch back to generational mode.
-The collector would switch back to
+collector switches to incremental mode in order to improve performance and later
-generational mode when any collection the follows becomes good, which can only
+on returns to generational mode when any further collection is good.
+We
+determine whether or not a major collection is good after its atomic phase by
-be determined by comparing the number of objects traversed in the current cycle
+comparing the complete number of objects traversed with the one of the previous
-with the one in the previous cycle.
-So after the atomic cycle, if the number of
-object traversed is considerably lower than the one in the previous cycle, the
+major collection.
+If the number of object traversed is considerably lower than
+the one of the previous major collection, the collection is said to be good and
-collector switches back to generational mode.
+collector switches back to generational mode before finishing its cycle and set
+the minor debt for the next cycle.
+As in normal incremental mode, a major
+collection can go full in emergency situations.

 ### Weak Maps